nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 `list by location NUS`
 1. YATS will show four results
 > Search is not case-sensitive
+> Result
+> 1. Seeing is believeing
+> wild gone
+> NUS Wifi is kind of a finicky subject, you don't want to touch it, but you have to use it to survive.
+Do what you will with it, but I'm leaving.
+> NUS
+> 2. Remove mine documentation
+> techies WOAW
+> Did we put the right fuse on that one?
+> NUS
+> 08:05AM

 `list by tag tag1`
 1. YATS will show one result, with the task title "Test event 2"